 Please bring your own towel.

 Warm clothes are recommended and light walking style waterproofs.
 It’s often cooler on the water than ashore, we recommend good woollen jerseys as being warmer in a breeze.
 Heavy Sailing style waterproofs are not recommended for ordinary inclusive sailing holidays, they may be appropriate if you're taking a more full on sailing holiday.
 Soft shoes for wear on the boat are needed, trainers / sandals are fine.
 Welly boots or walking boots are essential unless you are not wanting to go on any walks / expeditions.
-Wellies are more practical for getting in and out of the RIB on Beaches although it’s, mostly, possible to get ashore without getting ones feet wet.
+Wellies are more practical for getting in and out of the RIB on Beaches although it’s, often , possible to get ashore without getting ones feet wet, if you're not used to walking in wellies then bring some comfortable walking shoes / boots too .
 Hats and binoculars may be worthwhile additions.

 Please don’t bring hard suit or trolley cases, these are very difficult to stow once emptied.